victoria-huang/module-one-final-project-guidelines-nyc-web-031218/README.md

 bcrypt, pry, savon 2.0, sinatra, rake, activerecord, sinatra-activerecord, sqlite3, activerecord-suppress_range_error, json, nokogiri, rest-client, require_all

-To install the requirements necessary, navigate to the program's appropriate file directory in the command line terminal.
+To install the requirements necessary and run the program, navigate to the program's appropriate file directory in the command line terminal.
 Then, simply type "ruby bin/run.rb"

 # Contributing